shobrook/syntaxis/README.md

 #### `Saplings.analyze_module_usage(conservative=False, namespace={})`

+Tracks the state of the namespace as we traverse through the AST of the program.

 This method uses some basic type inference to track the usage of an imported module.
 It then maps out all the used attributes of the module (functions, instances, types) as a dependency tree and assigns a frequency value to each node.
 In theory, if your program used every construct in a module, then this tree would represent its entire API.
 The tree is returned as a dictionary with the following structure:

 <!--Give example of dictionary structure side-by-side with tree visualization-->